ethereum/go-ethereum/docs/interacting-with-geth/rpc/index.md

 geth --http --http.corsdomain https://remix.ethereum.org
 ```

-The `--http.corsdomain` command also acceptsd wildcards that enable access to the RPC from any origin:
+The `--http.corsdomain` command also accepts wildcards that enable access to the RPC from any origin:

 ```sh
 --http.corsdomain '*'